edgio-docs/edgio-docs/src/guides/reference/country_codes.md

 ## Regions {/*regions*/}

-{{ PRODUCT_SECURITY }} identifies the location from which a client requests your content through the client's IP address.
+{{ PRODUCT }} identifies the location from which a client requests your content through the client's IP address.
 However, certain IP addresses are not specific to a particular country, rather they are spread out over an entire region (i.e., Europe or Asia/Pacific).
 Requests that originate from these types of IP addresses are identified by a region-specific code instead of a country code.
 Region-specific codes identify requests for which a country of origin is unknown.
 Additionally, these codes represent a small subset of IP addresses in that region.